juancitowillyr46/rest-api-php-slim4/README.md

   <a><img src="https://jwt.io/img/logo-asset.svg" width="100" /></a>
 </p>

-# REST API
+# User REST API
-REST API with Slim Framework 4
+The following code is the construction of a REST API for User Maintenance (CRUD), authentication, and user registration with Slim Framework 4.

 Tech stack:
 - Slim 4